shaharv/docs/wiki/Monorepo.md

   * Assumption: The gating tests of each component offer sufficient testing coverage.

 ## Steps towards Monorepo

+- **Define ownership**
+  * A mono-repo might require full time maintainance, or at least "on-call" duty to handle any issue that rises.
+  * The ownership for build, CI and test infra per component must be clearly defined.

 - **Component testing coverage**
   * Make sure every components is covered by adaquete gater tests.
 Map the gaps and extend the coverage as needed.